barryclark/jekyll-now/_posts/2022-10-08-Load_shifting_car_charge.md

 </div>

 Looking at a specific day, we see what we would expect.
 Below highlights the selected charging times in both scenarii.
-For that specific two day window, the second day has much lower carbon intensity, and the algorithmn correctly tells our dear Mette to only charge during the second night.
+For that specific two-day window, the second day has much lower carbon intensity, and the algorithm correctly tells our dear Mette to only charge during the second night.

 <div id="html" markdown="0" style="display: flex; flex-direction: column; align-items: center; margin: 16px 0 32px;">
     <img src="../../resources/posts/2022-10-08/largest_difference.png" style="width: 90%; overflow: hidden; margin: 16px 0;">